 Benoît Merkt is also one of the leading Swiss law practitioners in the field of tax-exempt/non-profit organizations.
-He has incorporated numerous foundations and associations of international scope and regularly advises clients with respect to the structuring and implementation of charitable projects in Switzerland and abroad.
+He heads the firm’s practice in this field.
+He has incorporated major foundations and associations of international scope and regularly advises clients with respect to the structuring and implementation of charitable projects in Switzerland and abroad.

-He graduated from the University of Neuchâtel with a doctor of law degree in 2001 on international cooperation between competition authorities (Walther Hug Prize), having already obtained an MJur in European and comparative law from the University of Oxford in 1996 (Berrow scholarship).
+He graduated from the University of Neuchâtel with a doctor of law degree on international cooperation between competition authorities (2001, Walther Hug Prize), having already obtained an MJur in European and comparative law from the University of Oxford (1996, Berrow scholarship).
 Benoît Merkt was a research assistant in international economic law at the University of Berne and a lecturer in European and Swiss competition law at the University of Geneva.
-Dr Benoît Merkt joined Lenz & Staehelin in 1999 and has been a Partner since 2006.
+Benoît Merkt joined Lenz & Staehelin in 1999 and has been a Partner since 2006.